3 Days in Macau: Suggested Itineraries

 Tours & Tickets

-Visit Hong Kong and Macau's leading attractions with this sightseeing pass that provides admission to eight top experiences: seven popular experiences ...
+Visit Hong Kong and Macau's leading attractions with this sightseeing pass that provides admission to 14 of the island’s most popular attractions: like Ngong ...
 Read more

 Location: Hong Kong, Hong Kong

-Duration: Valid for 5 days from first use
+Duration: Valid for 3 or 5 days from first use